possibly-wrong/blackjack/readme.txt

 are specified.

-Note that the "counting" practice modes, -1 and -2, will cause the expected value to be recomputed and displayed before each hand.
+Note that the "counting" practice modes, -1 and -2, will cause the overall expected value to be recomputed and displayed before each hand.
 Practice mode -2 computes the current expected value using "full shoe" composition-dependent basic strategy; practice mode -1 computes the expected value using the optimal composition-dependent strategy for the current shoe.
+(More precisely, in all cases, the strategy is CDZ-, where the optimal strategy for non-split hands is applied to post-split hands as well.)

 Once basic strategy for the selected casino has been computed, you are ready to begin playing.
 Press the F1 key at any time to toggle the help